 Know your contracts.

 The eBrevia Contract Analyzer assists organizations of all sizes in storing, retrieving, and analyzing their contracts.
 The software simplifies contract management, saving your organization time and money, and helping you get the most out of your contracts.
 The eBrevia Contract Analyzer extracts critical information from contracts based on user specifications (e.g. term, renewal, pricing, assignment, etc.).
-The types of information extracted can be customized to meet company or industry-specific needs.
+Non-technical users can customize the types of information extracted themselves to meet company or industry-specific needs.
 The system converts contracts that are scanned documents to searchable text and generates summary reports populated with extracted content.
 It also allows for document sharing and controlled viewing access.

 Commercializing Columbia University technology.